All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I stop my GLP-1 medication if I have side effects?

-Do not stop your medication without provider guidance.
+Don't stop your medication without provider guidance.
 Most side effects are manageable, and stopping abruptly can lead to rapid weight regain.
 Your provider may recommend holding a dose, reducing your dose, or adding supportive medications.

-What if I cannot reach my provider?
+What if I can't reach my provider?

 For true emergencies, go to the emergency room.
 For urgent but non-emergency situations, most telehealth providers offer after-hours messaging or nurse lines.
 FormBlends providers are available to help you manage your treatment.